 CKUA publishes a lot of content, and when you publish a lot of content, you require more from your content management system.
 A restrictive implementation wouldn’t provide CKUA any flexibility, but a bloated commercial pagebuilder doesn’t scale for them either.
 The result was a comprehensive Layout Engine implementation, allowing for CKUA’s content managers to assemble pages and posts in WordPress, for nearly any content type.
 You can learn more about Layout Engine here.

 A big part of what keeps CKUA operating are donations from their listeners and sponsors.
 Prior to their new site, CKUA would spin up a separate hacked-together landing page on a subdomain, communicating their donation ask and torching their SEO in the process (as they had to implement a top-level redirect of their primary domain).
 Instead of that, we built them something we call Campaign Mode.
 Simply by toggling a switch in WordPress admin, the content manager can load up a new home page layout designed for campaigns and donation optimization.
 It’s an elegant solution, great for any non-profit, that they used almost immediately after launch.

 The client couldn’t have been more excited to get their new site up and running on launch day.
 They were a joy to work with, from our perspective, and their competency and teamwork is illustrated in the quality and success of the new site.
-We continue to work with CKUA in hosting, maintaining, and continually iterating on their new site.
+We continue to work with CKUA in providing Managed Web Services (hosting and maintenance), and continually iterating on their new site through our retainer services agreement.
 Go have a listen, watch, or read!

 Let's make something amazing together.